 • This diagram represents a wide area network or WAN.
 Two networks are linked via satellite.
-One network is in and consists of..... and contains..... • In Los Angeles, the computers are connected to the telephone lines by However, in Barcelona • The satellite receives signals from Then the signals are retransmitted to • The purpose of this integrated network may be It allows large companies and institutions to
+One network is in containsand • In Los Angeles, the computers are connected to the telephone lines by However, in Barcelona • The satellite receives signals from • The purpose of this integrated network may be It allows large companies and institutions to